Improve Your Construction Schedule

 - Create a culture of buy-in around the new tool by laying out the benefits and soliciting feedback

 - Identify your leaders and construction technology champions

 - Make an expert available to workers, managers, and stakeholders who have questions

 Doing the above won’t necessarily make the transition seamless, but it will undoubtedly smooth the way and help ensure that your workers feel valued.
-With their input and buy-in, you’re much likelier to succeed with your new construction project scheduling methods.
+With their input and buy-in, you’re much likelier to succeed with your new project scheduling methods.